lucascorreia95/github-ui-graphql/README.md

 ## Description

 You can use this app to find users and your repositories in the community of GitHub, also you can mark the users found as a favorite.
-The users maked as favorit can be viewed in the Favorites page.
+The users maked as favorite can be viewed in the Favorites page.

 ## Motivation